DjangoForAll/Django-Course/Level_6/3_CSRF_Tokens/Script/Readme.md

 One of the users in your app was casually looking over the internet ( something completely different ) and stumbles upon a form, Lets say that the form said "Enter your details to win a FREE Prize"! so he fills it out and submits it.
 If the form's action attribute is set to your awesome-task-manager.app then our app will think that some legitimate user is trying to submit the form and accept the form submission.

-So the user created a task even he never intended to create a task, now think of a much more serious situation where your banking app is involved and the form tried to create a transaction that transfers money from one account to another!
+So the user created a task when he never intended to create a task, now think of a much more serious situation where your banking app is involved and the form tried to create a transaction that transfers money from one account to another!
 Since the user does not look at each forms action attribute, they will click on a rather random form and submit it! but the consequences can be deadly!

 These types of attacks are called Cross-site request forgery (CSRF) attacks. and django has a very clever way to prevent these attacks.